An empty stomach will not listen to anything ~ Spanish Proverb

 To communicate well, we need to focus exclusively on who we are communicating with.

 When you are communicating with someone, take the time to fully focus on the conversation.
 It will provide for greater understanding and meaning.
-It may even save you a bunch of time.
-You won’t have to ask “what?” when you are off on another brain activity and miss something.
-Or worse, you may miss something important and not notice.
+It may even save you quite a bit of time.
+You won’t have to ask “What?!?” when you are distracted by another activity or thought.

 So put the phone down, look up from the TV or whatever else you are doing, and connect fully and exclusively to communicate well!